 A simple way to increase motivation and discipline, while beginning to get into the habit of regular physical training is to assign short & simple workouts which are easy to complete frequently.
 Then once you have the “bug” and are “in”, more detailed and intensive programs can be followed.

-The 5 exercises provided here which work on a combination of mobility, stability, and strength are a great gateway into a more comprehensive golf strength & conditioning program.
+The 5 exercises provided here which work on a combination of mobility, stability, and strength are a great gateway into a more comprehensive strength and conditioning program, which you can check out here: 12 Week Fit For Golf Online Training Program

 Perform the following for 1-3 rounds of 5-10 reps on each exercise.